Pyerter/CSG-Zucchini/Storyboarding/Game Overview.md

 ### Art Style

 This game will be a 2D, side-view game with vector art.
+There will be great emphasis on particle effects.

 ### Gameplay

-The combat will mainly be hack-and-slash, but certain encounters will push the player to focus.
+The combat will mainly be hack-and-slash, but certain encounters will push the player to focus and use every tool in their arsenal.

 ### Customization